Skip to content

 Could we predict an outburst by monitoring electric charge at some point/s?

 1. Low energy transmutation of elements is not a central aspect of my theory.
 However, if animals are able to make such transmutations, Potassium to Calcium would help explain how hens can produce sufficient Calcium for their eggs.
 It might be a two step process where the first step is to go from Sodium and Oxygen to Potassium, as described in this post, and then to Calcium from Potassium as described in my chapter on transmutations.
-Both steps would required heat produced in the body of the hens.
+Both steps would require heat produced in the body of the hens.

 My aim with my theory has been from the start to create a framework within which mathematical formulas can be put, and on which practical experiments can be based.
 My theory is not a complete work with every detail worked out, so I love to see people come up with experiments such as those suggested by you.